One question we get asked from homeowners quite often is “Why is the Aux Heat on my thermostat turned on?”

 Why Your Thermostat Shows Aux Heat

 As mentioned above, your aux heat indicator turns on when your heat pump can’t reach the ideal temperature setting.
 Aux heat offers some help for your heat pump.
 While it comes from the same source as emergency heat, it actually is designed to support your heat pump to become more efficient as opposed to taking over completely.
 So it doesn’t cost as much to run as your emergency heat.
+“Aux” is short for auxiliary heat.
+If a heat pump is having a difficult time coming up to a certain temperature quickly due to extremely cold outdoor temperatures, the “aux heat” indicator means that a secondary heat source (generally gas or electric) has been deployed.

 How Does the Aux Heat Work?

 Basically, when your heat pump detects it can’t heat up to reach the ideal temperature, it automatically energizes the aux “heat strip”.
 The heat strip is located inside your secondary heating source and helps your system reach warmer temperatures quickly.
 It’s like a boost to your heat pump.
+However, since these heat strips use massive amounts of electricity, you don’t want them running all the time.
+So, next, consider SHOULD auxiliary heat come on?
+Once your vents finally get the kick they need to warm up, the heat strips should turn off.
+Likewise, once ice melts on your unit, auxiliary heat should cease.
+If it keeps running, call a heating repair company as quickly as possible to avoid an enormous electric bill.

 The need for that boost of auxiliary heat is determined by your thermostat.
 Your thermostat monitors any drop in temperature inside your home, and typically when they drop below your set temperature by 1.5-2 degrees your thermostat knows it’s time for your auxiliary heat to kick in.
 You know your aux heat is on when the aux heat indicator is on.
 Once your home reaches the ideal temperature, it will turn off the aux heat.